juji-io/site/blog/q-a-dashboard.md

 1. Monitor unanswered questions
 2. Write down some question variations and answers
 3. Update the FAQ list to the Chatbot

+Ideally your FAQ list is as complete as possible, however no one knows all the questions users might have asked.
+Thus, an effective monitoring mechanism for user questions is essential.
+Juji's Q&A Board does just that.
+The dashboard gives you real time notification of unanswered user questions.